nonsook/nonsook/README.md

 - 👋 Hi, I’m Nonso
 - 👀 I’m interested in data analytics, cloud computing and cybersecurity
-- 🌱 I’m currently learning python and advancing my expertise in SQL, Excel, Power BI and Tableau
+- 🌱 I’m currently...
-- 💞️ I’m looking to collaborate on anything data
+- 💞️ I’m looking to collaborate on...
 - 📫 You can reach me on nonso.okwuma@gmail.com
-- 😄 Pronouns: He/Him
+- 😄 Pronouns:
 - ⚡ Fun fact:

 <!---